Bowen-Sun-0728/Blockwise-SFT/README.md

 # Blockwise-SFT

-Blockwise SFT: Bridging the Gap between Bidirectional Attention and Autoaggressive Decoding
+Blockwise SFT for Diffusion Language Models: Bridging the Gap between Bidirectional Attention and Autoregressive Decoding

 A lightweight recipe to (1) preprocess an instruction dataset into a compact `.pt` file and (2) fine-tune with either **blockwise masked SFT** (discrete-diffusion-friendly) or **full-sequence SFT** using LoRA + DeepSpeed.